 Chicago Golf Club – 13th – 149 yards

-Seth Raynor added the Eden hole to Chicago Golf Club during his 1920’s redesign.
-The 13th sits on the high point of Chicago Golf’s property and is a shot that looms in players minds throughout the round.
-The green pitches severely from back to front and has a spine that cuts on a diagonal across the center of the green.
-The most challenging pin is the back right location where any miss long faces a near impossible up and down.
+Seth Raynor added the Eden 13th hole to Chicago Golf Club during his 1920’s redesign.
+The par 3 sits on the high point of Chicago Golf’s property and is a shot that looms in players minds throughout the round.
+The green pitches severely from back-to-front and has a spine that cuts on a diagonal across the center of the green.
+The most challenging pin is the back right location where any miss long of the green faces a near impossible up and down.

 The view from the above the elevated green on the par-3 13th at Chicago Golf Club